 Barking dog complaints are dealt with in a similar way to any other noise complaint.
 Initially, we would advise you to let your neighbour know - the owners of the dog may not be aware of their dog causing a nuisance, for instance if the dog is barking whilst they are at work.

-If this action does not result in the nuisance ceasing contact Environmental Services, using one of the methods below.
+If this action does not result in the nuisance stopping contact environmental services.

-The dog warden will require details, including your name and address, plus the address at which the dog causing the problem is located.
+The dog warden will require details, including your name and address, plus the address where the dog lives.
 Each complaint is treated confidentially, and you will remain anonymous.